thecityny/meet-your-mayor/readme.rst

 Looking for the most recent version?
-Head over to `Meet your Mayor 2025 <https://github.com/thecityny/2025-meet-your-mayor>`_
+Head over to `Meet Your Mayor 2025 <https://github.com/thecityny/2025-meet-your-mayor>`_

 Meet Your Mayor (2021)
 ======================================================